 In a number of classic and contemporary films, philosophical and religious themes such as sacrifice, forgiveness, redemption and apocalypse have been explored with great care and depth.
 So too, certain films and filmmakers have explicitly drawn upon religious myth and imagery in order to evoke notions of the sacred and transcendent within their own cinematic narratives.
-This course will explore a sampling of Hollywood and global cinema in order to help students to begin to interpret their visual styles, narrative constructions, historical contexts, and salient religious themes.
+This course will explore a sampling of global cinema in order to help students to begin to interpret their visual styles, narrative constructions, historical contexts, and salient themes.

 Not currently offered.

 On successful completion of the course students will be able to: